agda/agda/doc/user-manual/getting-started/prerequisites.rst

 Optionally one can also install the `ICU
 <http://site.icu-project.org>`_ library, which is used to implement
 the :option:`--count-clusters` flag.
+This flag makes the latex (and html?) backend count compound Unicode characters correctly for layout purposes.
+You can compile and use Agda without it though.

+To install the ICU library, under Debian or Ubuntu, it may suffice to install *libicu-dev*.
+Once it is installed one can enable the :option:`--count-clusters` flag by giving the :option:`enable-cluster-counting` flag to *cabal install*.

+Under MacOS
-Under Debian or Ubuntu it may suffice to install *libicu-dev*.
-Once the ICU library is installed one can hopefully enable the :option:`--count-clusters` flag by giving the :option:`enable-cluster-counting` flag to *cabal install*.
-Under MacOS you will need to (a) install the native library using *brew install icu4c* for example; (b) download the Haskell ICU wrapper library from `Hackage<https://hackage.haskell.org/package/text-icu-0.7.0.1/text-icu-0.7.0.1.tar.gz>`_ (c) untar it; and then install it from the resulting `text-0.7.0.1` folder:
+you will need to (a) install the native ICU library using *brew install icu4c*, for example; (b) download the Haskell ICU wrapper library from `Hackage<https://hackage.haskell.org/package/text-icu-0.7.0.1/text-icu-0.7.0.1.tar.gz>`_ (c) untar it; and then install it from the resulting `text-0.7.0.1` folder:

 .. code-block:: bash

   cabal v1-install --extra-lib-dirs=/usr/local/opt/icu4c/lib --extra-include-dirs=/usr/local/opt/icu4c/include